protocolbuffers/protobuf/README.md

 - proto2 extensions (coming soon!)
 - text format parsing
-- deep descriptor verification: upb's descriptor validation is not is exhaustive as `protoc`.
+- deep descriptor verification: upb's descriptor validation is not as exhaustive as `protoc`.

 ## Install